-Description: This course offers an introduction to financial desicion making and the basic structure of institutions in contemporary financial markets.
-Topics include time value of money, risk and return, invesment types, the role of government regulation, the influence of globalization in contemporary financial markets and evaluation of financial performance and return.
-The role of ethics in financial desicion making and institutional policy will be discussed.
+Description: This course offers an introduction to financial decision making and the basic structure of institutions in contemporary financial markets.
+Topics include time value of money, risk and return, investment types, the role of government regulation, the influence of globalization in contemporary financial markets and evaluation of financial performance and return.
+The role of ethics in financial decision making and institutional policy will be discussed.
 Internet and data base research will be used to support the course curriculum and help the student develop the necessary skills to analyze realistic scenarios used in financial markets.
-SUNY GEN ED-n/a; NCC GEN ED-SBS Offered: Fall, Spring, Summer
+SUNY GEN ED-GSBS; NCC GEN ED-SBS